byui-cse/cse251-course/week02/prepare.md

 ## Overview

-Last week, we learned to create threads that are considered "stand alone".
-Meaning that whan that thread is running, it doesn't effect other threads.
+Last week, we learned to create threads that are considered "stand alone" -- meaning that whan that thread is running, it doesn't effect other threads.
 Also, there was no communication between threads.
 This week, we are learning about the communication tools that allow threads to work together.

 ## Thread Objects